10 laundry hacks for saving time and money

 6. Keep clothes fluffy with… tennis balls?

 Apparently, the shape and bouncing of the balls help to literally beat them into shape.
-Who whudda thunk?
+Whudda thunk?

 7. Stick extra-smelly clothes in the freezer